 Operating Principles

-Core philosophies that drive my approach to engineering and leadership.
+Core philosophies that drive my approach to engineering operations and leadership.

 In practice, this means: